 Other technological advances would be vital to the rise of this powerful new music genre.
 One important one was the change in radio broadcasting from predominantly live music in the 40’s to playing recordings by an announcer who would become known as the disc jockey in the 50’s.
 These deejays, broadcasting from AM stations all around the state, would play crucial roles in exposing the new artists and sounds of Michigan Rock and Roll, especially during its first two decades.

 Another would be the development of amplified instruments.
-The electric guitar, invented by the late Les Paul, would become a symbol of Rock and Roll and an important ingredient of the Michigan sound.
+The electric guitar, invented by the late Les Paul and others, would become a symbol of Rock and Roll and an important ingredient of the Michigan sound.
 This can clearly be heard in the early R&B recordings of Hank Ballard & The Midnighters, the Rockabilly sides of Jack Scott, the three-guitar approach of the Funk Brothers on countless Motown hits, and in the heavy sounds of bands like the MC5 and Grand Funk Railroad.

-Televisions became common in American households in the 50’s, and even though there were only two or three channels, teen programs such as American Bandstand as well as prime time variety fare such as the Ed Sullivan Show became important showcases for the new breed Rock and Roll artists.
+Televisions became common in American households in the 50’s, and even though there were only two or three channels, teen programs such as American Bandstand as well as prime time variety fare such as The Ed Sullivan Show became important showcases for the new breed Rock and Roll artists.
 These, in turn, inspired Michigan stations to start producing their own televised dance programs such as Teen Town and Swingin' Time in Detroit.